Fire Ambulance Police: 111

 There are regulations in force prohibiting the removal of toheroa from Waikawa Beach and limiting the removal of other shellfish.

-The beach is classified as an open road and all vehicles must be registered, warranted and driver licensed.
-However it is not recommended as there are many soft patches.
+The beach is classified as a 30 kph road and all vehicles must be registered, warranted and driver licensed.
+Beware the many soft patches of sand.
 There are areas of “worm holes” where, if a vehicle stops, it will quickly sink up to its axles.
-Please drive slowly and watch for children, dogs, horses, seals and fishing lines.
+Please drive slowly and watch carefully for children, dogs, horses, seals and fishing lines.
+Stay close to the most recent high water mark to avoid damaging shell beds and dunes.

 There are a couple of privately owned tractors to rescue vehicles but their availability is not guaranteed.